 The City of Bloomfield’s Utilities Department is always busy.
-The staff assists with water, sewer and garbage payments for both residential and commercial customers, provides garage sale permits and dog licenses, and helps with bulk water (hydrant meters and loading stations) purchases.
+The staff assists with water, sewer and garbage payments for both residential and commercial customers, provides yard sale permits, and helps with bulk water (hydrant meters and loading stations) purchases.
 The Utilities Department is designated as an “enterprise fund,” which means it is a governmental entity that is created to fund itself, according to Bloomfield Finance Director Brad Ellsworth.
 “The Utilities Department was expected to generate revenues of about $3.6 million in 2018,” Ellsworth said.
 “Its expenses for the year are estimated to be about $3 million.
 It doesn’t generate additional funding for the City, but does pay for itself, which is a benefit to the City.”

 Glenda Dugger is the Lead Customer Service Representative and has served in that capacity for eight years.
 Dugger responded to several questions recently asked of her.